odlgroup/odl/doc/source/guide/faq.rst

      for example a "we identify X with Y" step has been omitted.

    * If the ``dtype`` or ``impl`` do not match, they need to be cast to each one of the others.
-     The most simple way to do this is by using the `DiscreteLpElement.astype` method.
+     The most simple way to do this is by using the `DiscretizedSpaceElement.astype` method.

 #. **Q:** I have installed ODL with the ``pip install --editable`` option, but I still get an
    ``AttributeError`` when I try to use a function/class I just implemented.
 The use-without-reinstall